 Having his long-lost innocence of youth finally regained

-Maybe a lovely, warm evening in June.
+Let us make it a sparkling, warm evening in June.

 Try to imagine, if you can, that over the yard and trees

-were strings of little lights, criss-crossed streams of light-beams
+are strings of little lights, criss-crossed streams of light-beams

 Say, for instance,..Johnny Mathis was singing "Chances Are"..